 - Change of clothes packed in a Ziploc bag(gallon).

 I always check the websites of the attractions we are visiting to make sure nothing has changed.
+I purchase tickets ahead of time as well to save time and money.

 - Check the event page!!
 At times places close early for special events.